Home

 • Faculty Surveys: 3 members of staff from each department.

-• Student Feedback: Anonymous complaints.
+• Student Feedback: Anonymous complaints (120 submissions).

-2.4- Analyze Information: Interpret data (in tabular or graphic form), draw conclusions.
+3.4- Analyze Information: Interpret data (in tabular or graphic form), draw conclusions.

 Lab Equipment Functional Non-Functional